blakeNaccarato/gist-template/README.md

 # gist-template

 A Gist template designed for rapid Python development in VSCode.
 It occupies the middle ground between one-off scripts and full-featured repositories.
 It includes refactoring tools, optional type checking, linting, and code formatting.
 You might ask, why use these tools in the first place?
-See [below](#usage-and-template-features) for detail on template features, example usage, and some reasons why you might want to use these features in your development workflow.
+See [⬇ using template features](#using-template-features) for more detail, example usage, and some reasons why you might want to use these features in your development workflow.

 If you're new to Python or VSCode, this template represents sensible configuration of a VSCode development environment for Python with dependency management, debugging, code checking, code formatting, refactoring, and type checking.
 Most tooling is configured in `pyproject.toml`, with Pylance modified to be relatively strict, but use warnings to reduce visual overwhelm, and Ruff made similarly strict, but with certain rules suppressed.

 ## Usage

 To [⬇ generate a Gist from this template](#generate-a-gist-from-this-template), run [⬇`setup.ps1`](#setupps1) in a local clone of a newly-created Gist, then commit and push the changes.
 The script is written for [cross-platform PowerShell](https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell), and should work on Windows, UNIX-like, and MacOS systems alike.
-See [⬇ usage and template features](#usage-and-template-features) for more detail on what this template offers.
+See [⬇ using template features](#using-template-features) for more detail on what this template offers.

 This template currently assumes Python 3.11, but you may fork it, change `target-version = "py311"` in `pyproject.toml` accordingly, and update the `clone` target in [⬇`setup.ps1`](#setupps1).